IraKorshunova/bruno/config_rnn/README.md

 # BRUNO: A Deep Recurrent Model for Exchangeable Data

 Below are the negative log-likelihoods and bits per dimensions for the trained models (produced by the `test_nll.py` script).
-Due to tensorflow's randomness, these numbers could be a slightly different when one retrains a model.

 Model          | Test NLL(bpd)  | Test prior NLL(bpd) | Train NLL(bpd) | Train prior NLL(bpd)